burlistic/Pixyll/_posts/2016-02-22-convince-your-boss-developer-conference.md

 You get up to speed on the latest trends, toolsets and emerging technologies.
 This helps to refresh your development skills and re-invigorate your passion.

 The learning attained by going to a conference will be used help deliver future projects.
-Meeting industry peers and thought leaders gives you a new perspective and ultimately results in attendees becoming rounded and more experienced devlopers.
+Meeting industry peers and thought leaders gives you a new perspective and ultimately results in attendees becoming rounded and more experienced developers.
 There can also be a chance to find solutions to present challenges or get new ideas on an upcoming work assignments.

 I look forward to hearing back from you regarding this personal development and training request.